 Think about all the spec sheets, research, data, and product catalogs you have just lying around on a desk or in a drawer.
 These materials can be converted into valuable marketing content to help drive your business forward — these materials just need to be set up the right way.

-We’re here to lay out some steps to turn the resources you already have into powerful online lead generation tools.
+We’re here to lay out some steps to turn the resources you already have into components for an industrial marketing strategy.

 What Is Industrial Marketing?